-WLDG 2452
+WLDG 24523

-&lt;sup>2 Completion of these courses will enable students to apply for NCCER Level 1 Welding Certificate.
+2 Completion of these courses will enable students to apply for NCCER Level 1 Welding Certificate.

-&lt;sup>3 Completion of these courses will enable students to apply for NCCER Level 1-3 Welding Certification.
+3 Completion of these courses will enable students to apply for NCCER Level 1-3 Welding Certification.
 Additional lab and classroom testing is required.
 Testing will be conducted during hours outside of regular class time.
 Additional fees apply.